At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 Keen also engaged Rackspace to manage Airtasker’s cloud capabilities, chosen primarily to ensure full access to the start-up’s cloud environment (“we didn’t want any road blocks,” says Keen) and to help build out the company’s existing DevOps capabilities.

 “Nowadays many developers have DevOps skills so they're pretty good at doing the day-to-day activity and leveraging services.
 But every now and again it gets hard for them or it gets a little bit too low level.
-That's when you need certain types of skills but you only need them on occasion.”
+That's when you need certain types of skills, but you only need them on occasion.”

-Infrastructure secure, Keen could start answering those big questions.
-Like that undies dilemma.
+Infrastructure secure, Keen could start answering those persistent questions.
+Like the undies dilemma.

 Big questions

-Equally, how comfortable are you going into the house of a stranger who wants you to iron their undies?
+And equally, how comfortable are you going into the house of a stranger who wants you to iron their undies?
 They are questions that are fundamental to how big Airtasker can get.

 “These are people coming to your house and we want to make sure that we can protect the people posting as much as we can and also protect our workers,” says Keen.
 “Reputation becomes a paramount piece.
 We want to provide the most credible place to put your task.”